pierre-cm/galbe/docs/concepts/plugins.md

 - `context`: The request [Context](context.md).

 It is also **preemptable**, meaning any returned response will override the original handler response.

+### cli
+This method allows plugins to register custom CLI commands.
+It receives an array of existing commands and can return a modified array or `void`.

 ## Plugin Registration